walshbr/data-for-the-rest-of-us/pages/week-2-identification.md

 date: 2025-01-21
 ---

-TODO: Intro slides
-TODO: Workshop
+TODO: Workshop on what is missing

 ## Guiding Questions